-Assessment tools Learning goals Learning capture Observation capture Progress report Research project 1.
-Professional behaviours Could assess Could assess Will assess Will assess 2.
-Team leadership Could assess Could assess Will assess х 3.
+Assessment tools Learning goals Learning capture Observation capture Progress report Research project Professional behaviours Could assess Could assess Will assess Will assess 2.
+Team leadership Could assess Could assess Will assess Х 3.
 Supervision and teaching Could assess Could assess Will assess Х 4.
 Quality improvement Could assess Could assess Will assess Could assess 5.
 Clinical assessment and management Could assess Could assess Will assess Х 6.
 Management of transitions in care Could assess Could assess Will assess Х 7.
 Acute care Could assess Could assess Will assess Х 8.
 Longitudinal care Could assess Could assess Will assess Х 9.
 Communication with patients Could assess Could assess Will assess Х 10.
 Prescribing Could assess Could assess Will assess Х 11.
-Procedures Could assess Could assess Will assess х 12.
-Investigations Could assess Could assess Will assess х 13.
-Clinic management Could assess Could assess Will assess Could assess 14.
-Foundations of adult rheumatology Could assess Could assess Will assess Could assess
+Procedures Could assess Could assess Will assess X 12.
+Investigations Could assess Could assess Will assess Could assess 13.
+Clinic management Could assess Could assess Will assess Could assess

-15. Inflammatory arthritis Could assess Could assess Will assess Could assess 16.
-Connective tissue disease Could assess Could assess Will assess Could assess 17.
-Vasculitis Could assess Could assess Will assess Could assess 18.
-Osteoarthritis, pain syndromes, and regional musculoskeletal disorders Could assess Could assess Will assess Could assess 19.
-Muscle disorders Could assess Could assess Will assess Could assess 20.
-Conditions that overlap with other specialties Could assess Could assess Will assess Could assess 21.
-Autoinflammatory disease Could assess Could assess Will assess Could assess
+14. Foundations of paediatric rheumatology Could assess Could assess Will assess Could assess 15.
+Intra-articular steroid injection Could assess Could assess Will assess Could assess 16.
+Arthritis Could assess Could assess Will assess Could assess 17.
+Systemic lupus erythematosus and related conditions Could assess Could assess Will assess Could assess 18.
+Juvenile dermatomyositis Could assess Could assess Will assess Could assess 19.
+Scleroderma Could assess Could assess Will assess Could assess 20.
+Vasculitis Could assess Could assess Will assess Could assess 21.
+Autoinflammatory conditions Could assess Could assess Will assess Could assess 22.
+Non-inflammatory musculoskeletal and rheumatic disorders Could assess Could assess Will assess Could assess